wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 == Changelog ==

+= 1.3 =
+* Customize the Payment Button.
+Set your button's URL either in settings page or in shortcode
+* Fix Javascript error of quantity when used with buy now and cart buttons.

 = 1.2 =
 * Added quantity support for drop down box.
 * Added support for payment using URL.
 You can now use it in achor tag's "href" attribute also.